Go Back

 Instructions

-• In a food processor, grind the garlic, onions or shallots, galangal (or extra ginger), coriander, cumin, and red chili flakes to a smooth paste.
+In a food processor, grind the garlic, onions or shallots, galangal, and red Chili peppers to a smooth paste.
+Stir in the ground coriander and cumin.
 Set aside.

 • In a Dutch oven or heavy-bottomed pot, heat the oil to medium-high.
 Fry the beef until brown on all sides.
 You may have to do this in batches.
 Set aside.

 • When the meat is tender and most of the liquid has evaporated, uncover.
-Season with either salt or fish sauce, to taste.
-I used the fish sauce (yum!).
-Turn up the heat a little and stir frequently so the beef doesn’t stick to the pan and burn.
+Season with either salt or fish sauce, to taste, if needed.
 You may notice some oil forming and being released at this point, too.
-You want the mixture to dry up but avoid burning the meat.
-It’s like stir-frying the beef in its own oil which ensures more flavor.
+You want the mixture to dry up but without burning the meat.
 It’s done when the beef has turned into a dark caramel color, and the sauce coats the meat.
+Alternatively, you can leave some sauce to drizzle over your rice.
+It doesn't have to be super dry.
+Serve with freshly boiled rice and some steamed green veggies!

 Notes